jbgariel/algolia-assignment/README.md

 * 🐳 **Out of the box**, with dockerization

 ## The dataset
 The dataset was provided by algolia.
-The data comes from [HN Search](https://hn.algolia.com/)
+The data comes from [Hacker News Search](https://hn.algolia.com/).

 ## Dependencies
 Docker: